-Analysis | Can you impeach a former president?
+Analysis | The GOP’s looming impeachment strategy: Focus on the Constitution, not Trump

 Neither Trump nor Gaetz is actually a constitutional scholar, of course.
 (Gaetz is at least a lawyer.)
 But their comments are relevant as the GOP wrestles with a potential strategy to fend off a Trump conviction.
 And they are suddenly landing the on opposite side of the debate.

 Politico’s Andrew Desiderio reports that Republican senators plan to emphasize the argument that Trump’s impeachment trial is unconstitutional.
 And that makes complete political sense.
-Convicting Trump would be a very difficult vote for any of them, but completely absolving him of responsibility for the attempted insurrection at the Capitol isn’t ideal, either — especially given that now-Minority Leader Mitch McConnell (R-Ky.) has indicated a conviction might be warranted.
+Convicting Trump would be a very difficult vote for any of them, but absolving him of responsibility for the attempted insurrection at the Capitol isn’t ideal, either — especially given that now-Minority Leader Mitch McConnell (R-Ky.) has indicated a conviction might be warranted.
 Rather than account for the specifics of the case, why not object on procedural grounds?
-It might not be the complete “exoneration” that Trump and his allies would desire, nor would it end the threat of Trump’s running again in 2024, but at least it could help avert a chasm opening in the party.
+It might not be the complete “exoneration” that Trump and his allies would desire, nor would it end the threat of Trump’s running again in 2024, but at least it could help avert a chasm in the party.

 Sen. Tom Cotton (R-Ark.) seems to epitomize the strategy.
-While in the immediate aftermath of the Capitol siege he faulted Trump as misleading the American people about overturning the election and taking too long to repudiate his supporters who stormed the building, Cotton seemed to preview the looming votes against conviction by those who might believe Trump bears at least some responsibility.
+While in the immediate aftermath of the Capitol siege he faulted Trump, Cotton seemed to preview the looming votes against conviction by those who might believe Trump bears at least some responsibility.

 “The Senate lacks constitutional authority to conduct impeachment proceedings against a former president,” Cotton said in a statement this week.
 “The Founders designed the impeachment process as a way to remove officeholders from public office — not an inquest against private citizens.”

 The Washington Post’s Fact Checker team did a great rundown of the constitutional arguments back when Gaetz made his assertion about impeaching Obama.
-The verdict was that it’s not clear.
 Most experts interviewed suggested it was possibly constitutional, but only one indicated it was the kind of thing the Founding Fathers might have viewed as a necessity.

 Most noted that the chief aim of impeachment is to remove someone for abuse of power, which is off the table once an official is no longer in office.
 But the impeachment process also allows for Congress to prevent someone who might have committed high crimes and misdemeanors from holding office again — which could give motivation for those facing impeachment to resign early so as not to face that sanction.